Commercial Lease Deposit: Everything You Need to Know

 There is no law requiring landlords to put deposit money in the bank, and the landlord is not required to pay interest on money earned from deposits.
 While the ideal thing for your landlord to do is put the deposit in a separate bank account, it's up to the landlord, and how much bargaining power you have, whether that becomes part of the contract or not.
 Under the relaxed legal setting that rules over commercial lease deposits, as a tenant, you should try to negotiate the best security deposit terms possible for your individual commercial lease.

 If you need help with a commercial lease deposit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.